Mixxxxer/AgeRanger/README.md

 - Visual Studio 2015 Enterprise
 - Framework 4.5.2
-- Remember to restore the NuGet packagaes before building.
+- Remember to restore the NuGet packages before building.
 - May have to change web.config to update the location of the SQLite DB
 - If the DB does not exists, AgeRanger will create and seed it!

-Added a TODO section to indicate that additional elements have been throught of but not spesifically implemented.
+Added a TODO section to indicate that additional elements have been thought of but not specifically implemented.

 **Requirements**